Skip to Navigation Skip to Content

-This is the most common way that school-leavers gain entrance to university.
-To be eligible you must achieve 42 credits at Level 3 or higher, including:
+National Certificate in Educational Achievement (NCEA) is the most common way that school-leavers gain entrance to university.
+To be eligible for admission in this category, you must achieve the University Entrance standard through NCEA Level 3 by gaining:

 You must also meet literacy and numeracy requirements:

-Entry score requirement
+Preferential Entry requirement from NCEA

 The entry score requirement for Preferential Entry for the applicable undergraduate programmes from NCEA Level 3 is 140 points.
 Scores which do not meet this requirement will be considered for Competitive Entry.